 Lesson #3.
 It’s Not About Winning – It’s About Not Stopping

-Over 20,000 people entered the 2019 Rock ‘N Roll Marathon in San Diego.
+Almost 5,000 people entered the 2019 Rock ‘N Roll Full Marathon in San Diego.
 This huge number of contestants makes marathons different than other races because for all but a select few elites the goal is not “winning” in the traditional sense.
 You aren’t trying to beat other people.
 You aren’t going for money or glory or to have your name in lights.
 Your goal is something much bigger.

 You want to find out if you have what it takes.